Wind-Reprocessed Transients from Stellar-mass Black Hole Tidal Disruption Events: Host offsets

 \section{Host offsets}

 A key question is how to classify a given observed transient event as a stellar-mass black hole TDE.
 As shown in Figure~\ref{fig:lightcurves}, these events may exhibit unique light curve features compared to other events.
 Another useful distinguishing feature is the host environment.
 For instance, TDEs occurring in globular clusters are expected to feature large offsets from their host galaxy's centre.
-In Figure~\ref{fig:offsets}, we show the distribution (cumulative fraction) of physical host offsets for a variety of transients classes (see references in figure caption).
+To test this, we compute projected offset distributions for TDEs.
 For the globular cluster offset distributions, we assume the distribution computed in \citet{Shen2019} by adopting S\'{e}rsic profile of index $n=2$ and integrating over an assumed halo mass function.
-As shown, TDEs occurring in globular clusters will in general have relatively large offsets compared to all observed transients, with the possible exception of the calcium-strong transients \citep[e.g.,][]{Kasliwal2012}.\footnote{Note that the intrinsic rate inferred for the calcium-strong transients, roughly $10^3\,\rm{Gpc}^{-3}\rm{yr}^{-1}$, comparable to the SN Ia rate \citep[e.g.,][]{Kasliwal2012}, is significantly higher than our predicted rate for stellar black hole TDEs.} We have not included here how the TDE rate per globular cluster may vary with specific cluster properties (e.g., cluster mass, metallicity, half-light radius), which themselves may vary with host offset.
+Since the characteristic size of globular clusters \citep[roughly a few pc; e.g.,][]{Harris1996} is much smaller than the typical galactocentric offset of clusters ($\gtrsim 1\,$kpc), we assume the TDE offset distribution simply traces the cluster offset distribution.
+We do not consider how the TDE rate per globular cluster may vary with specific cluster properties (e.g., cluster mass, metallicity, half-light radius), which themselves may vary with host offset.
 We reserve for future work consideration of these details.

+In Figure~\ref{fig:offsets}, we show the distribution (cumulative fraction) of physical host offsets for a variety of transients classes (see references in figure caption) compared to our computed TDE offsets (solid black curve).
+As shown, TDEs occurring in globular clusters will in general have relatively large offsets compared to all observed transients, with the possible exception of the calcium-strong transients \citep[e.g.,][]{Kasliwal2012}.\footnote{Note that the intrinsic rate inferred for the calcium-strong transients, roughly $10^3\,\rm{Gpc}^{-3}\rm{yr}^{-1}$, comparable to the SN Ia rate \citep[e.g.,][]{Kasliwal2012}, is significantly higher than our predicted rate for stellar black hole TDEs.}

 As discussed in Section~\ref{sec:rates}, a high fraction of these TDEs are expected in young stellar clusters which are expected to trace more closely standard star forming environments \citep[e.g.,][]{PortegiesZwart2010}.
 For such TDEs, host offset is likely not a useful way to distinguish these events from, e.g., transients associated with standard core-collapse supernovae.